-The safety of commercial motor vehicle (CMV) drivers and the public is paramount, which is why the Federal Motor Carrier Safety Administration (FMCSA) requires companies to perform random drug and alcohol testing on their drivers.
+The safety of commercial motor vehicle (CMV) drivers and the public is paramount, which is why the Federal Motor Carrier Safety Administration (FMCSA) requires companies to perform random testing on their drivers.
 However, the question remains: how frequently do companies carry out random drug and alcohol testing to ensure compliance with FMCSA regulations?

 FMCSA Random Drug Test Regulation